mjg123/lein-gav/README.md

 # gav

-A Leiningen plugin to do print the maven group/artifact id and version.
+A Leiningen plugin to print the maven group/artifact id and version.

 I've needed to grab these a few times for build-scripts, jenkins jobs, etc. It's always fiddly so I thought I'd write a short plugin to do it.